 Do you want to take your home coffee game up a notch?
-A coffee grinder will do that for you, but we get that the price tag of grinders can be a bit of a turn-off.
+A quality burr grinder will do that for you way faster than a new coffee maker will.
+But we get that the price tag of some coffee grinders can be an instant turn-off.

 Never fear, this Capresso Infinity review shows how you can get freshly ground coffee without breaking the bank.